 Influencer Marketing & Sponsorships

-Influencer marketing has blown up in recent years with the popularity of Twitter, Instagram and Snapchat.
+Influencer marketing has blown up in recent years with the popularity of Twitter, Instagram, Snapchat and even Youtube, although you have to be more careful with age restriction and advertisers (essentially no Adsense).
 Snapchat enjoys a lion’s share of the attention because it is such a visually heavy medium which works well for product promotion.

 While platforms like Instagram do not allow paid advertising for the promotion of cannabis related services and products you are still able to create a brand page and organically promote your products or service.
 There is not outright ban on cannabis on Instagram, they just won’t promote it for you.